 OAuth uses a browser-based flow to authenticate the user.
 Upon login, Salesforce issues an access token that the driver uses to establish connections.

-2. When prompted, a browser window opens for Salesforce login.
+2. Click Sign in to Salesforce.
+A browser window opens for Salesforce login.

 3. Log in with your Salesforce username and password and authorize the application.